 Mammoth Cave; Brownsville, Kentucky

-Pro tip: Experience true Kentucky charm with a stay at the charming and laidback Grand Victorian Inn in Park City.
+Pro tip: Experience true Kentucky charm with a stay at the Grand Victorian Inn in Park City.
 Its comfortable and sophisticated rooms provide immaculate views of the surrounding rural countryside.

 Ohio Caverns; West Liberty, Ohio

-Also known as “America’s Most Colorful Caverns,” this set of underground treasures contain a brilliant array of colors, ranging from blue to orange to white to a deep, reddish-black.
+Also known as "America's Most Colorful Caverns," this set of underground treasures contain a brilliant array of colors, ranging from blue and orange to white and a deep, reddish-black.
 Visitors to the Ohio Caverns will also have a chance to see a truly ancient creation in the flesh.
-Ohio Caverns feature rare “dual formations,” combinations of iron-oxide and calcium crystals, in every corner of the cave system.
-No matter your interest, the Ohio Caverns has a tour to satiate every one of your curiosities.
+Ohio Caverns feature rare "dual formations," combinations of iron-oxide and calcium crystals, in every corner of the cave system.

 Jewel Cave; Custer, South Dakota